 Our final stop was the Cayman Islands.
 I bought a sweater.
 Look, it’s cold here in Western Pennsylvania and the sweater was on clearance.
 What’s that?
 A bonus.

 One word to describe Grand Cayman: Turtles.
 Turtles!
-I got to hold a baby sea turtle, which, honestly, was like some kind of turtlebucket list cross off moment.
+I got to hold a baby sea turtle, which, honestly, was like some kind of bucket list cross off moment.
 I pulled him right out of the baby turtle tank.
 After easing two or three turtles up for a photo op, I told The Hubs I was ready to compete.

 There’s one downside to handling turtles: the risk of salmonella poisoning.
 My friend Jocey got salmonella when a turtle sneezed in her eye.
 Yeah.
 I didn’t know turtles could sneeze either, but with that in mind, I washed my hands.
 Then sanitized with suspicious warm sanitizer.
 Then I washed.
 Then I sanitized.
 Then I got back on the ship and washed again.
 And then I secretly lamented the fact I didn’t have internet access and couldn’t look up salmonella poisoning on WebMD to see if I was having symptoms.